-Day one:
+Day One:

+Fast from midnight the night before.
 Your first appointment will be early on the first morning.
-On arrival you will be given two tablets to swallow to protect your thyroid gland before the isotope injection.
-1 hour later, a radiographer will give the isotope injection into a vein in your arm.
-Your blood pressure will be monitored before, during and after the injection.
-You will then have to wait for approximately 4 hours before your scan is taken.
+On arrival you will be given the isotope injection into a vein in your arm.
+You will then have to wait for 4 to 5 hours before your scan is taken.
 During this waiting period you will be free to leave the hospital if you wish.

-When you return, it will take approximately 30-40 minutes to complete your scan.
+When you return, it will take approximately 45 minutes to complete your scan.
 You will be asked to lie on a table whilst the camera moves over your body.